 When you are comparing various hypervisors, you will want to compare the performance of virtual machines (VMs) running on different hypervisors.
 If you are comparing various IaaS cloud providers, you will also want to benchmark VMs, in this case, from different providers.
-Whatever the reason may be, it is important to know how to benchmark VMs properly.
+Whatever the reason may be, it is important to know how to properly benchmark the performance of your VMs.

 However, difficulty in any kind of benchmark tests is the fact that benchmark numbers are highly dependent on the type of workloads or applications used to derive the numbers.
 To properly assess the relative performance of any computer system, people come up with different types of benchmark tests, such as real program benchmark, synthetic benchmark, microbenchmark, etc.

 In Linux, there are several benchmark software available, and Phoronix Test Suite is one such tool.
-Phoronix Test Suite is an open-source benchmarking platform which provides an extensible list of test profiles and test suites.
+Phoronix Test Suite is an open-source benchmarking tool that supports multiple operating systems (Linux, Windows, Apple OS X, etc).
+It provides an extensible list of test profiles and test suites.
 These test profiles and suites can measure different kinds of performance characteristics of an underlying system (e.g., CPU, disk I/O, RAM, networking).
 Phoronix Test Suite also allows you to upload your benchmark result along with system specification to openbenchmarking.org, so that you can compare your result with others.

-The following is the guide on how to benchmark a virtual machine with Phoronix Test Suite.
+The following is the guide on how to benchmark the performance of a Linux VM with Phoronix Test Suite.

 First, download phoronix-test-suite, and install it (along with its dependent packages).
 From the official website, you can download either a .deb package or a generic package.